Omar-p/learning-notes/aws/aws.md

   - self-managed role is where we use cfn in conjunction with aws organizations. all roles are created on ur behalf by the product behind the scence.
   - ![stackset](images/cfn/cfn-stackset.png)
 - Term: Concurrent Accounts
   - option can be set when creating a StackSet, define how many individual aws accounts can be used at the same time.
-2 val for 10 acc u will do 5 set.
+2 value for 10 acc u will do 5 set.
 - Term: failure Tolerance
   - amount of individual deployments to fail to mark the whole stackset as failed.
 - Term: Retain Stacks,